MELDProject/meld_graph/docs/install_docker.md

     -v <path_to_freesurfer_license>:/license.txt:ro \
     -e FS_LICENSE='/license.txt' \
     meld_graph \
-    python scripts/prepare_classifier.py
+    python scripts/new_patient_pipeline/prepare_classifier.py
 ```

 With <path_to_meld_data> being the path to where your meld data folder is stored, and <path_to_freesurfer_license> the path to where you have stored the license.txt from Freesurfer.
 See [installation](https:/meld-graph.readthedocs.io/en/latest/install_docker.html) for more details

-NOTE: This script will ask you if you want to change the location for the MELD data folder, say "N" for no.
+NOTE: This script will ask you if you want to change the location for the MELD data folder, **say "N"** for no.

 Note: You can also skip the downloading of the test data.
 For this, append the option `--skip-download-data` to the python call.